 In an experiment exploring the effect of recognition on motivation, MIT professor Dan Ariely asked participants to complete a task over multiple rounds for a financial reward.
 One group wrote their names on their papers and turned them in to an experimenter who looked at it, acknowledged their work with an “Uh huh,” then put it in a pile.
 A second set didn’t write their names, and the experimenter added their work to a pile without looking at it.
 The experimenter shredded the third group’s papers immediately after they finished the task.

 To keep doing the task, those whose papers were shredded required double the compensation of those whose work was recognised.
 But what about the group whose work was kept but not acknowledged?
 They required almost as much money as the people whose work had been destroyed.
 Says Ariely, “Ignoring the performance of people is almost as bad as shredding their effort in front of their eyes.”

 Let’s take a closer look at how businesses are performing when it comes to celebrating the success of their employees.

 Employee recognition within organisations

 WorldatWork conducts regular surveys regarding trends in employee recognition.
 They define this as “a spontaneous gesture of thanks or a structured or planned program of recognition implemented to acknowledge employees and achieve desired performance.”
 Their research found from 2015 to 2019, the number of employers without established recognition policies increased from 12% to 19%.

 Even when companies have recognition programs in place, they may not be effective at celebrating success.
-In 2020, 87% of employees surveyed described their recognition program as “stale, outdated, or used as disguised compensation.”
-Researchers found these individuals to be 37% less likely to feel appreciated within their organization.
+For example, in 2020, 87% of employees surveyed described their recognition program as “stale, outdated, or used as disguised compensation.”
+Researchers found these individuals to be 37% less likely to feel appreciated within their organisation.

 But does any of this really matter?
 Yes.
-Quite a lot, actually.
+In fact, quite a lot.